Want an easy potato soup recipe? Well, we have got you covered with this collection of easy-to-make soups with potatoes.

 Potatoes are ready when a fork goes into the potato without any resistance and slides off when removed.

 There are two kinds of potato soup chunky or pureed.

-Chunky soups are soups where you can visibly see in the ingredients in the soup.
+Chunky soups are soups where you can visibly see the ingredients in the soup.

-Purred soups are chunky soups that have been blended down to a smooth texture.
+Purred soups are chunky soups that are processed with a blender and made into a smooth liquid.

-A litre or two of liquid is then added, it could be water, vegetable stock, chicken stock, beef stock, or a dairy or non-dairy milk.
+Then a liquid is added to the pot - it could be water, vegetable stock, chicken stock, beef stock, or dairy or non-dairy milk.

-Potatoes and other ingredients are added at various stages and cooked over a period of time, until soft and tender, this makes a chunky soup.
+Potatoes and other ingredients are added at various stages and cooked until soft and tender to make chunky soups.

-If the soup is to be smooth and pureed, make sure that all the ingredients are very soft and there are no hard ingredients like bones.
+If the soup is going to be blended smooth, make sure that all the ingredients are very soft and there are no hard ingredients like bones.